 Which employees are covered?

-Furloughed employees must have been on the payroll on 19 March 2020 and an RTI that included them must have been submitted to HMRC before that date;
+Under the current scheme furloughed employees must have been on the payroll on 19 March 2020 and an RTI that included them must have been submitted to HMRC before that date;

 Furloughed employees can be on any type of contract including full or part time, employees on agency contracts and employees on flexible or zero-hours contracts;

 - Employees that were employed as of 28 February 2020 and on payroll and who were made redundant or stopped working for the employer after that date and prior to 19 March 2020 can also qualify for the scheme if the employer re-employs them and puts them on furlough;

 - Employees cannot be on unpaid leave and furloughed simultaneously and where a period of leave started before 1 March and the envisaged end date is after the end date of the scheme, they cannot be furloughed;

 - Employees unable to work because of caring responsibilities arising from coronavirus (including needing to look after children) can be furloughed;